 How common is root resorption?

 Root resorption normally affects 5 to 10% of the general population who have never undergone any type of orthodontic treatment.
-It is considered among the most common causes of tooth loss in people across the world.
+It is one of the most common causes of tooth loss in people.

 Can tooth resorption spread?

-In the case of internal root resorption, the problem usually begins from the deeper layer of the tooth and works its way outwards.
-Just like a rotten piece of fruit in a bowl damages the healthy pieces placed near it, root resorption can also spread to surrounding gums and teeth and destroy them.
+In the case of internal root resorption, the problem usually begins at the deeper layer of the tooth and works outwards.
+Root resorption can also spread to surrounding gums and teeth and destroy them.